KelTCM/CommandLineProgressBar/README.md

 2: You can also increment the value
 public bool ProgressBar.IncreaseProgress(int amount)

-Those both return boolean values stating wether or not it's at 100%
+Those both return boolean values stating whether or not it's at 100%